FusionPixelStudio/dvr-escape-game/README.md

 DVR-Escape-Game is an Open Source Project with improving and discovering more about the Davinci Resolve/Fusion Scripting API in mind.
 Starting as just a small escape room game by [Asher Roland](https://www.youtube.com/@asherroland) with the goal of starting the conversation and showcasing the less used features of the API.

+The idea behind this open source project is to build on the original script and for other to build their own games with the information from the original.
+See our [Contributing Guide](CONTRIBUTING.md) for details about how to contribute.

 ## Installation

 You can install the game into your `Scripts/Utility/` folder by downloading the folder `Asher Roland 1000 Subs` from releases and unzipping the files.
 Then, without moving any files out from where they are, you can drag the `The DVR Escape Game.lua` file into Fusion.
 It will install itself and let you know it has finished.
 You should now see it under `Workflow/Scripts/Asher Roland 1000 Subs/The DVR Escape Game` in Davinci Resolve's menu.